 The Neverending Story III was just... ugh.
 Definitely only one of the many problems with this film (the primary being its existence) we had school bullies being referred to, by the other students, as "The Nasties", and Bastian's step-sister referred to his sense of style as being "Un".

 Bill and Ted's Excellent Adventure seems to intentionally embrace this.
 Much of the comedy comes from the two characters' flamboyantly silly version of California teen slang, which turns out to have swept the world in a utopic future.
 Their legacy includes two prime directives: "Be excellent to each other," and "Party on, dudes!"

-In the modern remake of Freaky Friday, not only the dialogue, but the themes of the movie seem Totally Radical, adjacent to Adults Are Useless.
+In Freaky Friday (2003), not only the dialogue, but the themes of the movie seem Totally Radical, adjacent to Adults Are Useless.
 The conversation in the restaurant where Anna (in the body of Tess, her mother) is talking with Jake over contemporary music (like they have a college degree in it) and then singing along with a rock cover "Baby One More Time" comes off as Totally Radical.
 The moral of the story seems to be that teenagers just need to be left alone, and not relate to their parents (or vice versa), because neither can understand each other.

 A common complaint critics leveled at Steven Spielberg's Hook was that it invoked this trope with its approach to the Lost Boys, who ride around on skateboards, play basketball, and refer to Peter Pan as 'The Pan'. ('Pan the Man' at one point.)
 Their Catchphrase, "Bangarang" is intentional fantasy, but still comes across as outdated.

 Dogma parodies this with "Buddy Christ", a figure that the Catholic Church uses to convert young people who are turned off by the depressing nature of Catholic teachings.